Run an Apache Spark batch workload

 Notes:

-• Subnetwork: The VPC subnetwork that executes Serverless Spark workloads must meet the requirements listed in Dataproc Serverless for Spark network configuration.
+• Subnetwork: The VPC subnetwork that executes Dataproc Serverless for Spark workloads must be enabled for Private Google Access and meet the other requirements listed in Dataproc Serverless for Spark network configuration.
 If the default network's subnet for the region specified in the gcloud dataproc batches submit command is not enabled for Private Google Access, you must do one of the following:

-• --jars: The example jar file is pre-installed, and the 1000 command argument passed to the SparkPi workload specifies 1000 iterations of the pi estimation logic (workload input arguments are included after the "-- ").
+• --jars: The example JAR file is pre-installed in the Spark execution environment, The 1000 command argument passed to the SparkPi workload specifies 1000 iterations of the pi estimation logic (workload input arguments are included after the "-- ").

-• --properties: You can add the --properties flag to enter any supported Spark properties you want your Spark batch workload to use.
+• --properties: You can add this flag to enter supported Spark properties for your Spark batch workload to use.

-• --deps-bucket: You can add this flag to specify a Cloud Storage bucket where Dataproc Serverless for Spark will upload workload dependencies.
-The gs:// URI prefix of the bucket is not required; you can specify the bucket path/name only, for example, "mybucketname".
-Exception: If your batch workload references files on your local machine, the --deps-bucket flag is required; Dataproc Serverless for Spark will upload the local file(s) to a /dependencies folder in the bucket before running the batch workload.
+• --deps-bucket: You can add this flag to specify a Cloud Storage bucket where Dataproc Serverless will upload workload dependencies.
+The gs:// URI prefix of the bucket is not required; you can specify the bucket path or bucket name, for example, "mybucketname".
+Dataproc Serverless for Spark uploads the local file(s) to a /dependencies folder in the bucket before running the batch workload.
+Note: This flag is required if your batch workload references files on your local machine.

-• You can add other optional command flags.
-For example, the following command configures the batch workload to use an external self-managed Hive Metastore using a standard Spark configuration:
+• Hive Metastore: The following command configures a batch workload to use an external self-managed Hive Metastore using a standard Spark configuration.

 --properties=spark.sql.catalogImplementation=hive,spark.hive.metastore.uris=METASTORE_URI,spark.hive.metastore.warehouse.dir=WAREHOUSE_DIR> \